alymcu/Spark-Plug-Tester/README.md

 Tested Conditions:
 500Hz - 20%      Transistors not getting warm
 300Hz - 20%      OK
-100Hz - 20%      Transistors Getting hot    for 5%, plugs getting spark
+100Hz - 20%      Transistors Getting hot but for 5%, plugs getting spark and not getting hot.

 The Parts i used are: